Aurjay/MT_Annotation_Tool/README.md

 This is an script for the annotation tool implementation developed for polygonal binary annotation using Segment Anything Model (SAM) as a part of the Master thesis 'Comparison of Different Anomaly-Detection-Algorithms and Neural Network Driven Background-Subtraction Models to Detect Unexpected Objects in Video Streams'
 ## Dependencies

 Install all the packages in requirements.txt file.
 The code was executed in a Python 3.10.11 envirionment.
 The code was run with a Tesla T4 GPU.
-To use a similar GPU, please ensure you have the appropriate CUDA and cuDNN packages installed..
+To use a similar GPU, please ensure you have the appropriate CUDA and cuDNN packages installed.

 ## Setup
 ```bash